 - A. Windows & Doors.
-Minimum transparency for street-facing façades is set in Tables 6.2-1 and 6.2-2 based on use. - Ground floor transparency is measured as the percentage of building frontage that consists of transparent openings between a height of 2 feet and 10 feet above sidewalk elevation for nonresidential uses. - Overall façade transparency is measured as the percentage of total building frontage area, viewed in elevation and inclusive of ground floor transparency. - Windows shall be recessed by at least 2 inches from the façade; flush windows may be allowed per review authority approval. - 4.
+Minimum transparency for street-facing façades is set in Tables 6.2-1 and 6.2-2 based on use. - For non-residential and residential common space uses, ground floor transparency is measured as the percentage of building frontage that consists of transparent openings between a height of 2 feet and 10 feet above sidewalk elevation. - 2.
+All other transparency is measured as the percentage of building frontage area, viewed in elevation. - Windows shall be recessed by at least 2 inches from the façade; flush windows may be allowed per review authority approval. - 4.
 The use of tinted, mirrored or highly reflective glazing is prohibited. - Blinds, drapes, posters, and shelving for product displays visible to the public rightof-way shall obscure no more than 10 percent of the transparent areas of each respective storefront. - B. Blank Walls.
-Windowless expanses of streetfacing walls shall not exceed 20 feet in length and shall be mitigated by architectural features or public art per review authority approval.
+Windowless expanses of streetfacing walls shall not exceed 20 feet in length. - C. Security Bars.
+Any exterior or interior security bars shall be designed to be fully hidden from view during business hours with devices such as concealed side pockets and ceiling cavities.